GHOST: Hallucination-Inducing Image Generation for Multimodal LLMs: Experiments

 \textbf{Reasoning Model.} We evaluate GHOST on GLM-4.1V-Thinking~\citep{glm}, a multimodal model trained with a reasoning-centric framework.
 The model structures its responses in two stages: it first generates a reasoning trace enclosed within \texttt{<think>}...\texttt{</think>} tokens, followed by a final answer within \texttt{<answer>}...\texttt{</answer>}.
 To adapt GHOST to this format, we use the probability of the token \texttt{"Yes"} at the first decoding step after the \texttt{<think>} token.
 This allows us to keep the optimization objective and runtime consistent with other models.
 We find that, despite not explicitly optimizing for the final answer, this is sufficient to induce hallucinated \texttt{"Yes"} responses in the final output.
 A qualitative example is shown in Figure~\ref{fig:thinking}, where GHOST edits shift the model’s reasoning trajectory to justify the presence of a nonexistent object.

-\textbf{Human Evaluation.} To evaluate whether GHOST images preserve the absence of the target object from a human perspective, we asked 40 peers to review the images, resulting in over 3,000 total votes.
-They were shown the final GHOST images and asked whether they could see the target object.
-On average, 89\% of responses for images optimized w.r.t LLaVA-v1.6 and 86.3\% for Qwen2.5-VL indicated that the object was not present.
-For reference, DASH~\citep{augustin2025dash} reports that 5.2\% of their images contained the object and 7.8\% were ambiguous, implying that 87\% of their samples were perceived as object-free.
+\textbf{Human Evaluation.} To evaluate whether GHOST images preserve the absence of the target object from a human perspective, we ask 40 peers to review the images, resulting in over 3,000 total votes.
+They see the final GHOST images and indicate whether they can see the target object.
+On average, 89\% of responses for images optimized w.r.t LLaVA-v1.6 and 86.3\% for Qwen2.5-VL indicate that the object is not present.
+For reference, DASH~\citep{augustin2025dash} reports that 5.2\% of their images contained the object and 7.8\% were ambiguous, implying that 87\% of their samples are perceived as object-free.
+We also evaluate the naturalness of GHOST images and find that they are rated comparably natural to the diffusion baseline.
 Additional details are provided in Appendix~\ref{appendix:human_eval}.

+\textbf{Runtime Efficiency.} GHOST requires $\sim$10 seconds per sample on a single A100 GPU, making it about $5\times$ faster than DASH on average, even when DASH uses a distilled diffusion model.
+Detailed runtimes are reported in Appendix~\ref{appendix:runtime}.
+We also report runtime measurements at higher image resolutions in Appendix~\ref{appendix:highres}.